dilshankarunarathne/spring-boot-notes/README.md

 ### How to build one ?

 * Define our interface (or class).
 First, we need to define our interface, or our class - if we are not working with interfaces.
+But in the service boundary level,